-There are lots of ways to reduce your grocery spending, with cooking from scratch, buying in bulk and using coupons and rebate apps (although I personally don’t use coupons anymore).
-But here are some “out of the box” ways you can cut your spending too:
+There are many ways to reduce your grocery spending, like meal planning, cooking from scratch, buying in bulk and using coupons and rebate apps (although I have chosen not to use coupons anymore).
+But here are some “out of the box” ways you can cut your spending:

-- categorize your spending according to the foods you bought and eliminate anything that didn’t fall into a major food group
+- Categorize your spending.
+Do this according to the foods you bought and eliminate anything that didn’t fall into a major food group.

-- conduct a pantry inventory (and fridge and freezer inventory) so you can see how much food you ALREADY have before you go shopping again
+- Conduct a pantry inventory.
+Include your fridge and freezer inventory.
+This is so you can see how much food you ALREADY have before you go shopping again.

-- keep your pantry stocked with real foods so you’re not tempted to buy junk or eat out
+- Keep your pantry stocked with real foods.
+Keeping real food on hand helps you have the ingredients you need to make a tasty meal.
+Then you’re not tempted to buy junk or eat out.

-- start a price book (because you can save HUNDREDS of dollars a year)
+- Start a price book.
+You can save a lot – HUNDREDS of dollars a year.

-- focus on reducing one food group, like coffee, cheese, milk, dairy, vegetables or meat
+- Focus on reducing one food group.
+Start with coffee, cheese, milk, dairy, vegetables or meat.

 4. Refine the Process

 This is where the rubber meets the road.
-You want to save money?
+Do you want to save money?
 Then do it.

 There’s no way you can completely overhaul your kitchen and eating habits overnight.
 If you want the changes to be successful, they must be done in baby steps and slowly over time.

-It takes a lot of hard work and dedication to keep up with a frugal grocery budget, but it can be done and let me tell you, it is SO worth it!
+It takes a lot of hard work and dedication to keep up with a frugal grocery budget, but it can be done and it is SO worth it!
 There is a light at the end of the tunnel and your efforts will bear fruit.
 I promise!
 Just keep putting one foot in front of the other…

 Do you need some help with your grocery budget TODAY?
 I created a resource to help you start saving money on groceries NOW.
 See if My Grocery Budget Toolkit is right for you! -> CLICK HERE